zicna/hash-iteration/README.md

 In this example, we are the managers at Chuck E. Cheese's.
 Chuck E. Cheese's is a great place to have a birthday party, and there are several birthdays going on here today.
 Our job is to write a method that operates on a hash of birthday kids and wishes them a happy birthday.
+We'll be coding our method in the `lib/birthday.rb` file.

 ### Our Hash